NxPKG/khulnasoft-docs/content/workers-ai/tutorials/build-a-retrieval-augmented-generation-ai.md

 {{<Aside type="note">}}

-If you have not used Wrangler before, it will try to open your web browser to login with your Cloudflare account.
+If you have not used Wrangler before, it will try to open your web browser to login with your Khulnasoft account.

 If you have issues with this step or you do not have access to a browser interface, refer to the [`wrangler login`](/workers/wrangler/commands/#login) documentation for more information.